Fredeugine/Javascript-Exercises/es-56/README.md

-# Exercise 56
+# Classes - Exercise 56

-Create a function called `uncompletedNotes` that returns only not completed todos.

-**Suggestion**

-Use the forEach and filter arrays methods.
+Create a class called Developer.
+The Developer class has to inherit the Person class created in the previous exercise.
+The Developer class takes in another argument in the constructor method (role).

+class Person {
+constructor(firstName, lastName) {
+this.firstName = firstName;
+this.lastName = lastName;
+}
+}

+const developer = new Developer("Mario", "Rossi", "Front-end");
+console.log(developer.firstName + " " + developer.lastName + " " + developer.role);